-On Wednesday 11th January your child will be given the official Options Form.
+On Wednesday 16th January your child will be given the official Options Form.

-Please complete this separate copy of the Form and return it to your child's Form Tutor by Friday 27th January.
+Please complete this separate copy of the Form and return it to reception by Friday 1st February.

 We cannot guarantee the availability of all subjects.
 Alterations may have to be made depending on student choices and availability of staff.
 In the event of an oversubscribed group, the Headteacher will make the final decision.
-The Year 9 Parents' Evening on Thursday 19th January will be an opportunity for you and your child to discuss the information in this study guide with staff.
+The Year 9 Parents' Evening on Thursday 24th January will be an opportunity for you and your child to discuss the information in this study guide with staff.